MockingbirdME/game_md/core_rules/character_advancement.md

 At character creation they gain 5, or more, advancement points.
 Advancement points are spent to grant the character in game advantages and to increase their skill and attribute ranks over time.

 ##### In game uses
 Only one advancement point can be spent by a character at each opportunity.
+When a character spends an advancement point in one of these ways they add it to the most appropriate primary skill for the situation.
 * A character may spend an advancement point to gain one bonus die to a skill check they are about to make.
-Doing so adds the advancement point to the primary skill being used.
-* A character may spend an advancement point to grant another character a bonus die to a skill check they are about to perform if they can role play how they are doing so.
-The character regains this advancement point at the end of the scene.
+* A character may spend an advancement point to grant another character a bonus die to a skill check they are about to make if they can role play how they are doing so.
 * A character may spend an advancement point to increase the difficulty of an action taken by another character by one success or 3 points, this may be declared after the skill check has been made.

 ##### Out of game uses